xyflow/xyflow/packages/react/README.md

 Before you can start developing please make sure that you have [pnpm](https://pnpm.io/) installed (`npm i -g pnpm`).
 Then install the dependencies using pnpm: `pnpm install`.

-Run `pnpm build` once and then you can use `pnpm dev` for local development.
+Run `pnpm build` once and then use `pnpm dev:react` to start React Storybook at http://localhost:6006 and watch its library dependencies.

 ## Testing